kai-kj/microcompute/README.md

 ## About

-This library makes it easy to run simple OpenGL compute shaders.
-It can be used in two ways:

-- As a standalone library
-  When used in this way, it is possible to run OpenGL compute shaders without creating a window.
+This library makes it easy to run simple OpenGL compute shaders without creating a window.
 This is done by using [Linux DRI](https://en.wikipedia.org/wiki/Direct_Rendering_Infrastructure), allowing headless programs to utilise the GPU.
-- Inside a program that already uses OpenGL
-  An example is the [microcanvas](https://github.com/kal39/microcanvas) library I am also working on.

 ## Examples